 The YLS program is set in Nogojiwanong within the traditional territory of the Mississauga Anishinaabeg and other Indigenous Peoples who have shared this land.
-The region is also known as Peterborough Kawartha (in southern Ontario), and our exploration will extend north into Haliburton.
+This territory is subject to the terms of Treaty 20 and the Williams Treaty.
+The region is also known as Peterborough Kawartha in southern Ontario.
 The region includes the First Nation communities of Curve Lake, Hiawatha and Alderville.

-Our primary classroom is on the beautiful main campus of Trent University, within the School of Education in Otonabee College.
+One of our two classrooms is on the beautiful, green main campus of Trent University, within the School of Education in Otonabee College.
 The Trent University setting will provide us with access to a rich learning environment in general, and to staff, professors, and events (workshops, conferences, special presentations etc) more specifically.

 Much of our learning will unfold in the Peterborough/Kawartha/Haliburton community as we take frequent field trips to investigate best practices in sustainable community-based agriculture, renewable energy production, transportation, urban design and more.

 We will spend time with surrounding First Nations communities, and will travel within the Southern Ontario region for further exploration of best sustainability practices.

 In January of 2017, the Peterborough/Kawartha/Haliburton region was designated by the United Nations University (UNU) as a Regional Centre of Expertise (RCE) for Education for Sustainable Development.
 The RCE initiative recognizes communities from around the world that demonstrate leadership in addressing complex sustainability challenges, and works to network these communities to support even greater innovation and collaboration.
 We are only the 3rd such designation in Canada.